Today we're talking limonene. Specifically, what are the health benefits of limonene and where can you find them.

 Now this doesn’t mean you should triple up that order of street tacos and count on limonene to fix everything.

-But it does suggest this natural flavoring agent might serve you better than over-the-counter drugs with potential side-effects.
+But it does suggest this flavoring agent might serve you better than over-the-counter drugs with potential side-effects.

 Helps to Reduce Skin Inflammation